Introduction to Project Management Plan

 Project Management Plan without a Plan

 As the name suggests, project management requires a plan.
 Inevitably, planning is a key phase in project management.
-It is a primary stage in project management, wherein documentation of project plans, requirements and deliverables are defined & project timeline is created.
+It is a primary stage in project management, wherein documentation of project plans, requirements, and deliverables are defined & a project timeline is created.
 The objectified plans are communicated to the team, thus elaborating on the implementation and closure stages of the project.

 The following illustration highlights the benefits of planning in project management: